 One word of caution in the use of this item, DO NOT PICK UP TRIVIAL items.
-If an item cost \$150 new and is three years old and is on a \$140,000 home, when new it would represent only .0037 percent of the value of the parcel; therefore, it is a waste of time to record such items.
+If an item cost \$150 new and is three years old and is on a \$140,000 home, when new it would represent only .0037 percent of the value of the parcel.
 It is better to spend your time accurately determining the data elements called for in the system.
 Conversely, such items as boat houses, docks, pools, garages, and other items of major value must be recorded to properly value the parcel.
 Be sure you have a clear idea of what is to be recorded in your county and what is not before beginning with this item.